ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ```
 {: screen}

-Make sure that you set the environment variable by using the hexadecimal number in lowercase.
+Make sure that you set the environment variable by using the hexadecimal number with lowercase letters.
 {: tip}

 #### Creating physical volumes